-To advance the science of mental, emotional, and social well-being for the benefit of individuals, society, and the world.
+To help advance the science of mental, emotional, and social well-being for the benefit of individuals, society, and the world.

 The Cognitive and Affective Science Lab (CASL) uses 1st-, 2nd-, and 3rd-person approaches to advance scientific understanding of mental, emotional, and social well-being.
 Relying on a range of methods, from neuroscientific measures to smartphone-based surveys, CASL research focuses on questions at the intersections of mind and brain; meditation and action; and self and other.
 Through engaging a contemplative approach to the research process, CASL provides training opportunities for students, community members, and a next generation of contemplative scientists.